Darla Shine, Wife Of New White House Deputy Chief Of Staff, Deletes Racist Twitter Account

 According to Mediate, a Twitter account belonging to Darla Shine (wife of the newest White House deputy chief of staff for communications and assistant to the president, Bill Shine) was deleted abruptly after the announcement of Shine’s appointment on Thursday.

-The former television producer, author, and stay-at-home-mom repeatedly posted tweets asking why black people were allowed to say the “N” word, and demanded that rappers remove the reference from their music.
-She also objected to black women dying their hair blond, in an attempt to flip the script on cultural appropriation, defended the Confederate flag, and posted frequently about black on white crime, according to the Washington Post.

-Notable tweets focused on autism, blacks, and crime, according to the Washington Post, Huffington Post, Mediate, and The Wrap:
+Notable tweets focused on autism, blacks, and crime, according to the Washington Post, Huffington Post, Mediate, and The Wrap.

 - “Biggest national security threat is autism!
 How can we run a country when half of all boys will be autistic by 2050?”